ccm-bioinfo/cambda2023/04_functional/readme.md

-As such, we produced four kinds of tables: noncummulative unscaled, noncummulative scaled, cummulative unscaled, and cummulative scaled tables, for each MetaCyc level (named `lvl1.tsv` to `lvl8.tsv`), producing 32 different tables, all of which can be found in `data/metagenomic/tables/metacyc/`.
-This entire process is executed by `src/mg-tabulators/metacyc.sh`.
+As such, we produced four kinds of tables: noncummulative unscaled, noncummulative scaled, cummulative unscaled, and cummulative scaled tables, for each MetaCyc level (named `lvl1.tsv` to `lvl8.tsv`), producing 32 different tables, all of which can be found in `data/*/tables/metacyc/`.
+This entire process is executed by `src/tabulators/metacyc.py`.

+#### Prokka

+The `src/tabulators/prokka.py` script uses Prokka's `.tsv` outputs to create the abundance tables.
+Because Prokka may predict some proteins without a known function, we excluded these "hypothetical proteins" from the final tables.
+The abundance tables can be found in `data/*/tables/prokka.tsv`.

 #### Mi-Faser